 - Incest Is Relative: In the first game there's a line where Bolo briefly pervs out to his grandmother's sparkling eyes.

-- Lovable Sex Maniac: Got eyes for any girl, except Shantae.
+- Lovable Sex Maniac: Pretty much a G-rated version, he's got eyes for any girl, except Shantae.

 - Martial Arts Headband: Wears a yellow one.